Report: Multiple teams interested in Frank Ntilikina

 Multiple teams are interested in potentially dealing for Frank Ntilikina.

-The Timberwolves, Magic, Grizzlies and Suns have all inquired about the 20-year-old Knicks guard, according to multiple reports.
+The Timberwolves, Magic, Grizzlies, Nets and Suns have all inquired about the 20-year-old Knicks guard, according to multiple reports.
 New York told Phoenix earlier this year it wasn’t planning to move Ntilikina, according to ESPN.

 Have heard that Minnesota also has interest in Frank Ntilikina, along with the Magic. @SBondyNYDN reported that the Grizzlies have inquired about the Knicks PG, and @IanBegley reported that the Suns reached out to the Knicks to express interest in him.